mnaufal1/MITx-6.00.1x/README.md

 All of the code I have uploaded uses Python 3.x.

-This was made Jan-Mar 2021.
+This was done Jan-Mar 2021.